Home

 easy egg dish for any meal of the day

 A frittata is an open-faced omelet, Italian style.
-It's more of a crustless quiche made in an omelet pan.
-Instead of adding a filling to the eggs, in a this typical recipe, the filling is mixed into the eggs prior to cooking on the stove.
+Instead of adding a filling to the eggs, the filling is mixed into the eggs prior to cooking on the stove.
 It is often finished off under the broiler.
+Think of it as a crustless quiche, but made in a frying pan.

 4 eggs